-Theorem 5.21 For any composite k > 1, boxed PAC does not have a symmetric ring of size k with no globally-bound names which is an electoral system.
+Theorem 5.21 For any composite k > 1, boxed PAC does not have a symmetric ring of size k which is an electoral system.
 Similarly for boxed SA.

-Proof.
+PROOF.
 The proof is similar to that of Theorem 5.3.
 We omit the details.

-Note that the result for boxed SA is in fact a strengthening of Theorem 5.3, since there is an encoding from boxed MA into boxed SA-see Remark 6.6 below.
+Note that the result for boxed SA is in fact a strengthening of Theorem 5.3, since there is an encoding from boxed MA into boxed SA-see Remark 6.6 below. \Box